jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 ##  Introduction
 The series of practicals today will introduce you to analyzing Genome Wide Association Study (GWAS) datasets using a program called PLINK, which is a freely available GWAS analysis toolkit.
 PLINK has many functions including those related to data organization, formatting, quality control, association testing, population stratification and much more.
 Details about PLINK and its documentation are available at the reference section at the end of these practicals.

-We will use the chr19-example.vcf.gz/sample/fam and snp-example.ped/map/sample/fam files in the `4_Introduction_to_GWAS/GWAS_practical/` folder.
+We will use the chr19-example.vcf.gz/.samples files in the `4_Introduction_to_GWAS/GWAS_practical/` folder.
 These files have been simulated and do not represent any real data, but instead serve to illustrate important points in working with GWAS data.
 We will use PLINK commands in the terminal to perform analyses.
 We can use the text editor, spreadsheet and R to help interpret results.

 Checkpoint questions in the practicals are shown in bold.
 Please check you can answer these!